paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 ## § 9840a.
 Early Head Start programs
 **(a) In general** The Secretary shall make grants to entities (referred to in this subchapter as “Early Head Start agencies”) in accordance with this section for programs (referred to in this subchapter as “Early Head Start programs”) providing family-centered services for low-income families with very young children designed to promote the development of the children, and to enable their parents to fulfill their roles as parents and to move toward self-sufficiency.

-**(b) Scope and design of programs** In carrying out a program described in subsection (a) of this section, an entity receiving assistance under this section shall—
+**(b) Scope and design of programs** In carrying out a program described in subsection (a), an entity receiving assistance under this section shall—

 (1) provide, either directly or through referral, early, continuous, intensive, and comprehensive child development and family support services that will enhance the physical, social, emotional, and intellectual development of participating children;